 However, the fact is that microchips make it much more likely for a lost pet to reunite with their owners.
-Petfinder cites a study that says only two percent of lost cats who entered shelters made it back to their owners.
-However, that rate jumped up to 38 percent for lost cats who had microchips.
+Petfinder cites a study that says only two percent of lost cats who entered shelters made it back to their humans.
+But that rate jumped up to 38 percent for lost cats who had microchips.

 So What’s Microchipping All About?

-Remember the olden days when every cat wore a necklace with a name tag around their neck that also included the owners’ contact details?
+Remember the olden days when every cat wore a necklace with a name tag around their neck that also included their humans’ contact details?

 Well, think of microchipping as the modern, updated version of that.
 In the unfortunate case of your cat getting lost, checking for a microchip can be an effective way to track down your information and reunite you with your kitty.